 - Coconut Flour.
 Helps hold the peanut butter filling together.
 I promise you won’t taste the coconut at all!

-- Sugar Free Syrup– Adds sweetness, but also holds the peanut butter center together.
+- Maple syrup.
+Adds sweetness, but also holds the peanut butter center together.
 I used keto maple syrup, but you can substitute it for any sticky sweetener (agave, honey, traditional maple syrup etc).

-- Sugar Free Chocolate Chips– To coat these delicious no bake cookies with!
+- Chocolate Chips.
+To coat these delicious no bake cookies with!

 In a large mixing bowl, add your peanut butter, coconut flour and syrup and mix very well, until a smooth and thick dough remains.
-If the batter happens to be a little too thick/crumbly, add a couple of tablespoons of liquid, like water or coconut/almond milk.
+If the batter is a little too thick/crumbly, add a couple of tablespoons of liquid, like water or coconut/almond milk.